theninthsky/client-side-rendering/README.md

 As time passes, connection speed gets better and end-user devices get stronger.
 So the performance differences between all mentioned rendering methods are guarenteed to be mitigated even further.
 <br>
-However, it is worth noting that there are two interesting changes that happen in the SSR realm: _[Streaming](https://shopify.dev/custom-storefronts/hydrogen/framework/streaming-ssr)_ and _[Resumability](https://qwik.builder.io)_.
+However, it is worth mentioning that _[Qwik](https://qwik.builder.io)_ is an interesting change that comes from the SSR world.

-These approaches aim to greatly improve SSR loading times, and they should be heavily tested in order to see if the performance differences will be so dramatic that it will be worth the hassel of rendering apps on the server.
+This "resumability" approache aims to greatly improve SSR loading times, and it should be thoroughly tested in order to see if the performance differences will be so dramatic that it will be worth the hassel to render apps on the server.